-20.7 Derivative financial Instruments for CCBPI acquisition:
+19.7 Derivative financial Instruments for CCFPI acquisition:

-The Company's call option related to the remaining 49% ownership interest in CCBPI is recorded at fair value in its financial statements using a Level 3 concept.
+The Company's call option related to the remaining 49% ownership interest in CCFPI is recorded at fair value in its financial statements using a Level 3 concept.
 The call option had an estimated fair value of approximately Ps.
 859 million at inception of the option, and approximately Ps.
-799 million as of December 31, 2013, with the change during that period being recorded through the income statement.
-Significant observable inputs into that Level 3 estimate include the call option's expected term (7 years at inception), risk free rate as expected return (LIBOR), implied volatility at inception (19.77%) and the underlying enterprise value of the CCBPI.
-The enterprise value of CCBPI for the purpose of this estimate was based on CCBPI's long-term business plan.
-The Company acquired its 51% ownership interest in CCBPI in January 2013 and continues to integrate CCBPI into its global operations using the equity method of accounting, and currently believes that the underlying exercise price of the call option is "out of the money".
-The Level 3 fair value of the Company's put option related to its 51% ownership interest approximately to the underlying fair value of CCBPI.
+799 million and Ps.
+755 million as of December 31, 2013 and 2014, respectively.
+Changes in the fair value of the option during that period are recorded through the income statement.
+Significant observable inputs into that Level 3 estimate include the call option's expected term (7 years at inception), risk free rate as expected return (LIBOR), implied volatility at inception (19.77%) and the underlying enterprise value of the CCFPI.
+The enterprise value of CCFPI for the purpose of this estimate was based on CCFPI's long-term business plan.
+The Company acquired its 51% ownership interest in CCFPI in January 2013 and continues to integrate CCFPI into its global operations using the equity method of accounting, and currently believes that the underlying exercise price of the call option is "out of the money".
+The Level 3 fair value of the Company's put option related to its 51% ownership interest approximates zero as its exercise price as defined in the contract adjusts proportionately to the underlying fair value of CCFPI.

-20.8 Net effects of expired contracts that met hedging criteria
+19.8 Net effects of expired contracts that met hedging criteria

-Type of Derivatives Impact in Consolidated Income Statement 2013 2012 2011 Interest rate swaps Interest expense Ps.
+Type of Derivatives Impact in Consolidated Income Statement 2014 2013 2012 Interest rate swaps Interest expense Ps.
+137 Ps.
 105 Ps.
-147 Ps.
-120 Forward agreements to purchase foreign currency Foreign exchange (1,591) Option to purchase foreign currency Cost of goods sold (9) Forward agreements to purchase foreign currency Cost of goods sold (22) Commodity price contracts Cost of goods sold 362 (6) (257)
+147 Forward agreements to purchase foreign currency Foreign exchange (1,591) Option to purchase foreign currency Cost of goods sold (9) Forward agreements to purchase foreign currency Cost of goods sold (22) (22) Commodity price contracts Cost of goods sold 291 362 (6)

-20.9 Net effect of changes in fair value of derivative financial instruments that did not meet the hedging criteria for accounting purposes
+19.9 Net effect of changes in fair value of derivative financial instruments that did not meet the hedging criteria for accounting purposes

-Type of Derivatives Impact in Consolidated Income Statement 2013 2012 2011 Forward agreements to purchase foreign currency Market value gain (loss) on financial instruments Ps.
+Type of Derivatives Impact in Consolidated Income Statement 2014 2013 2012 Forward agreements to purchase foreign currency Market value (loss) gain on financial instruments Ps.
+(1) Ps.
 (20) Ps.
-30 Ps.
-(6) Cross-currency swaps Market value gain (loss) on financial instruments 66 (95)
+30 Cross-currency swaps Market value gain on financial instruments 26 66

-20.10 Net effect of expired contracts that did not meet the hedging criteria for accounting purposes
+19.10 Net effect of expired contracts that did not meet the hedging criteria for accounting purposes

-Type of Derivatives Impact in Consolidated Income Statement 2013 2012 2011 Options to purchase foreign currency Cost of goods sold Ps. - $\overline{\text{Ps.}}$ (1) Ps. - Cross-currency swaps Market value gain (loss) on financial instruments (43) 239
+Type of Derivatives Impact in Consolidated Income Statement 2014 2013 2012 Options to purchase foreign currency Cost of goods sold Ps. - Ps. - $\overline{\text{Ps.}}$ (1) Cross-currency swaps Market value loss on financial instruments (43)

-20.11 Market risk
+19.11 Market risk